-The BLW Committee or Board of Directors is a group of volunteers who plan the Buckeye Leadership Workshop and maintain the physical resources of BLW.
+The Trustees of BLW (a/k/a the BLW Committee), is a group of approximately 20 volunteers who plan the annual Buckeye Leadership Workshop and maintain the physical resources of BLW.

-They also are the primary instructors for the sessions during the 4 days of BLW.
+They also are the primary instructors for the sessions during workshop.
 The committee meets a minimum of three times during the year to plan all phases of the workshop.
 Typically, 100 or more hours of work is required to present the quality of sessions and activities for which BLW is known.

-Additionally, the committee will invite special "guest" presenters who have unique skills which will compliment the planned sessions.
-They, and our Librarian and Staff Nurse are ad hoc non-voting members of the committee.
+Additionally, the committee will invite special "guest" presenters who have unique skills which compliment the planned sessions.
+Guest presenters, the Resource Center Manager, and Staff Nurse are ad hoc, non-voting members of the BLW committee.

-- Four Young Adult members (16-25 years old) who serve a one year term - BECCA BENNETT, JENELL BROSSIA, GLORIA KOESTER, AND JACK HERBST.
+Four Young Adult members (16-25 years old) who serve a one year term - SAMI BROSSIA, JACK HERBST, EMILY ORTH, AND KATE WHITE.

-- Nine adult members (over 18) who serve a three year term (Classes of 2018, 2019, & 2020) - NEVA BALTZELL, ARIEL BLANTON, TIM BORTON, JALISA DANHOF, MICHAEL DANHOF, DAVID KALKBRENNER, AMBER GRUNDY, TIM REYNOLDS (appointed by committee for a partial term) and TED ZECH.
+Nine adult members (over 18) who serve a three year term (Classes of 2019, 2020, and 2021) - NEVA BALTZELL, ARIEL BLANTON, TIM BORTON, JALISA DANHOF, MICHAEL DANHOF, DAVID KALKBRENNER, AMBER GRUNDY, TIM REYNOLDS (appointed by committee for a partial term) and TED ZECH.

-Additionally, because of the 4-H influence and association with The Ohio State University, there is an Ohio State 4-H Representative who serves an indefinite term - LARRY HALL.
+Additionally, because of the 4-H influence and association with The Ohio State University, there is an Ohio State 4-H Representative who serves on an indefinite and voluntary basis - LARRY HALL.

 Each year, 3 adult members, and 4 young adult members are elected by popular vote of the entire workshop membership.
 All participants of each years’ workshop are the voting body.

 The Permanent Committee was formed as a "memory".
-The members provide long-term consistency and serve for life or until they decide to resign.
+The members provide long-term consistency.
+These members serve for life or until they decide to resign.